firecat53/keepmenu/README.md

 1. Python 3.7+
 2. [Pykeepass][1] >= 4.0.0 and [pynput][5]
-3. Bemenu, Dmenu, Wmenu, Fuzzel, Rofi, Wofi, or Yofi
+3. Bemenu, Dmenu, Wmenu, Fuzzel, Rofi, Tofi, Wofi, or Yofi
 4. xsel or wl-copy
 5. (optional) Pinentry
 6. (optional) xdotool (for X), [ydotool][10] or [wtype][11](for Wayland), [dotool][12] (X or Wayland).